GuillaumeLam/PaCalC/README.md

 # Participant Calibration Curve (PaCalC)

-Repo for 'Mind the gap: The effect of calibration trials on the performance of a deep-learning model trained on wearable sensor gait data'
+Repo for 'Estimating individual minimum calibration for deep-learning with11 predictive performance recovery: an example case of gait surface12 classification from wearable sensor gait data'

+The PaCalC toolbox is a set of functions to help users calculate calibration curves of individuals for various datasets collected from individuals.

 ## Dataset